 This guide will equip you with all the digital marketing basics knowledge you’ll ever need to create a successful online marketing plan for your business.

 Alright, so make yourself a cup of coffee, and let’s begin!

 Why does your business need digital marketing?

-Track your performance easily: Thanks to the easily available analytics tools online, you can track how your marketing campaigns are performing in real time.
+Track your performance easily: Thanks to the easily available analytics tools online.

 And it’s so unlike the traditional forms of marketing, where you had to wait for weeks to determine what’s working and what’s not!

 With digital marketing, you can observe which aspects of your marketing strategy need tweaking, and make changes accordingly.

 This gives you enormous control over your marketing campaigns and your budget.

 Target your audience effectively: Can you imagine targeting an audience based on gender, language, and location through traditional means of marketing?